-The Group commits to compensating our employees fairly and commensurate with employees' position and experience, free from any discrimination.
-Employee's compensation in Singapore is not subjected to minimum wages.
+The Group commits to compensating our employees fairly and commensurate with employees' position and free from experience, any discrimination.
+Employee's compensation in Singapore is not subjected minimum to wages.
 Employees are also given benefits and compensation for overtime work prescribed by the applicable employment law and regulations.